-Chair: Margaret Pirrie

-Secretary: Catriona Jamieson

-Treasurer: Donna Miller
+Chair: Catriona JamiesonSecretary: Margaret PirrieTreasurer: Donna Miller

-All of our Committee members are volunteers who contribute their knowledge, skills and experience for the good of their community.
+All our Committee members are volunteers who contribute their knowledge, skills and experience for the good of their community.

 This has been a feature of BHA since we were first set up more than 30 years ago as part of a Glasgow-wide initiative to transfer the ownership and management of housing to local communities.
 We ensure that committee members receive feedback, training and any other support needed through annual review meetings and training opportunities provided through EHRA and other support organisations such as SHARE and EVH.